bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Box model definition in the W3C's CSS2.1 specification: https://www.w3.org/TR/CSS2/box.html

-# Module 4: Layout and positioning   4.2 The basics of layout   The alignment property
+# Module 4: Layout and positioning   4.2 The basics of layout

 # The alignment property
- Bookmark this page
-The alignment property

 One of the simplest ways to align content is to use the direct text-align property.
 This can help you set the alignment of text or inline content within the context of their containing HTML element.